Best 9mm Pistols [2026]: Home Defense, Competition, and CCW

 Yeah, the trigger may not be the best, but it isn’t the worst, either.
 It isn’t the best-looking pistol, but what polymer gun is?
 What matters is that the reliability and track record just can’t be matched.

 These guns almost always run 100% right out of the box without batting an eye.
-A natural grip angle and relatively low bore axis make them very easy to shoot.
+A natural grip angle and low bore axis make them very easy to shoot.

 Affordability, reliability, shootability, availability, and cheap magazines are some of the reasons why this is the gold standard by which all other polymer pistols are judged.